 Let’s check out these easy and simple steps…

-- Toss in a bowl together with the asparagus, salad greens, radishes and avocado.
+Toss into a bowl with the asparagus, salad greens, radishes and avocado.
 Enjoy!